omarkmu/BotTrition/README.md

 - `react/prop-types`: This rule was ignored because strict prop typing is not necessary for our project.
-- `linebreak-style`: This rule was ignored because the core.autocrlf config setting of git was causing code to suddenly break after passing linter checks.
-This was occurring because the CRLF line endings were replaced by LF line endings.
+- `linebreak-style`: This rule was ignored because the core.autocrlf config setting of git was causing code to suddenly break after passing linter checks due to the replacement of CRLF line endings by LF line endings.